-For sun worshippers, there is a large deck below the pool and yet another one hidden in the rocks right on the sea, perfect for collapsing after a swim, or as you amble back savouring those fragrant Mediterranean herbs, stop just before the olive trees at the half shaded chill out area and enjoy the views out to sea.
+For sun worshippers, in addition to the pool area there is a large deck below the pool and yet another one hidden in the rocks right on the sea, a perfect place to 'dry off' after a swim.
+Then you can amble back savouring those fragrant Mediterranean herbs, stop just before the olive trees at the half shaded chill out area.

 |Nearest Amenities||100 m|